mizterp/PHP-Web-Article-Extractor/README.md

 # PHP Web Article Extractor

-Web Article Extractor is a PHP library that detects and extracts the primary 'article' content from a web page, detecting and removing the 'clutter' to give you the clean article, additionally it will also filter information from the article that can be used for indexing, such as *language* and *keywords*.
+Web Article Extractor is a PHP library that detects and extracts the primary 'article' content from a web page, detecting and removing the 'clutter' to give you the clean article.
+Additionally, it will also filter information from the article that can be used for indexing, such as *language* and *keywords*.

 ## Features